Named Contacts for Safeguarding and Child Protection at Haggerston School

 - Designated Safeguarding Officer (Deputies):

-- Thomas Paddy – Assistant to Head of Lower School
+- Rochelle Roberts – Assistant to Head of Middle School

 - Mark Barnett – Assistant to Head of Upper School

 - Sheila Tagoe – Assistant to Head of Sixth Form

 - First Access and Assessment Team Hackney (FAST) Telephone: 0208 356 5500

 Haggerston School takes very seriously its duty towards all its pupils who have been entrusted to its care and seeks to provide a school environment where all children are safe, secure, valued, respected, and listened to.